EuroLeague: FIBA era and the 2000 split

 The FIBA European Champions Cup was originally established by FIBA and it operated from 1958 until the summer of 2001.
 Since the 1987–88 FIBA European Champions Cup and until 2001, the winner was decided by a final four.

 The 1999–00 season was the last before the split of 2000 between FIBA and various top clubs backed by ULEB who launched its own top-tier competition.
 In the summer of 2000 the Euroleague Basketball was found.

 FIBA had previously used the EuroLeague name for the competition since 1996, but it had never trademarked the name.
 As FIBA had no legal recourse on the usage of the name, ULEB grasped the opportunity and started a new league under the name of Euroleague, while FIBA renamed its top-tier competition the FIBA SuproLeague.
 Thus, the2000–2001 season started with two top European professional club basketball competitions: FIBA SuproLeague (renamed from FIBA EuroLeague) and EuroLeague by ULEB.

-Top clubs were split between the two leagues: Panathinaikos, Maccabi Tel Aviv, CSKA Moscow and Efes Pilsen stayed with FIBA, while Olympiacos, Kinder Bologna, Real Madrid Teka, FC Barcelona, Paf Wennington Bologna, Žalgiris Kaunas, Benetton Treviso, AEK and Tau Cerámica joined ULEB.
-The first Euroleague champion of the new era in 2000-01 was decided by a best of three series.
+Top clubs were split between the two leagues: Panathinaikos, Maccabi Elite Tel Aviv, CSKA Moscow and Efes Pilsen stayed with FIBA, while Olympiacos, Kinder Bologna, Real Madrid Teka, FC Barcelona, Paf Wennington Bologna, PAOK, Žalgiris, Benetton Treviso, AEK and Tau Cerámica joined ULEB.
+The first Euroleague champion of the new era in 2000-01 was decided by a best of five series.

-ULEB era: 2001-2009
+ULEB era (2001–2009)

 In May 2001, Europe had two continental champions, Maccabi of the FIBA SuproLeague and Kinder Bologna of the ULEB Euroleague.
 Both organizations realized the need to come up with a unified competition and Euroleague Basketball negotiated terms and dictated proceedings which FIBA agreed to their terms.
 As a result, European club competition was fully integrated under Euroleague Basketball's umbrella and teams that competed in the FIBA SuproLeague during the 2000–01 season joined it as well.

 The authority in European professional basketball was divided over club-country lines.
 FIBA stayed in charge of national team competitions (like the FIBA EuroBasket, the FIBA World Cup, and the Summer Olympics), while ULEB and Euroleague Basketball took over the major European club competition, establishing 3-year licences with top clubs - not based on sporting merit.

 From that point on, FIBA's Korać Cup and Saporta Cup competitions lasted one more season and then Euroleague Basketball launched the ULEB Cup, now known as the EuroCup, following another major disagreement with FIBA who launched its own two competitions as an answer.